wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-NGFB Open Graph+ adds HTML meta tags to the head section of WordPress webpages for **improved Google Search ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and other social websites**, along with many of the most popuplar social sharing buttons.
+NGFB Open Graph+ adds HTML meta tags to the head section of WordPress webpages for **improved Google Search ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and other social websites**, along with many of the most popular social sharing buttons.

 [youtube https://www.youtube.com/watch?v=wMeVh8eoKsQ]